teojunda/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. All functions within the application must provide responses to user queries within a timeframe of 2 seconds.
-5. The applications does not support concurrent usage by multiple users.
+5. The application does not support concurrent usage by multiple users.
 6. The application does not offer support for languages aside from English.
 7. The application should be able to handle most common user input errors and provide meaningful error messages.
+8. The application should work without internet connection.
+9. The application's GUI should effectively organise and display data, facilitating easy comprehension of application details for users.

 *{More to be added}*

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Absent**: A attendance status to indicate that a student did not attend a class.
+* **Alphanumeric**: A String consisting of only letters (a-z, A-Z) or numbers or both.
+* **API**: Application Programming Interface
+* **Command**: Commands are necessary to use TA Toolkit.
+A command has to be typed into the Command Box and entered to be executed.
+* **Command terminal**: A command terminal is a text-based interface through which users can interact with a computer program by typing commands.
 * **CLI**: Command Line Interface: A way of interacting with a computer program where the user issues commands to the program in the form of successive lines of text (command lines).
 It emphasises text-based user interaction over graphical user interfaces.
-* **TA**: Teaching Assistant
+* **Email**: A unique identifier for an email account.
+* **Index**: A number representing the position of an item in a list.
+* **Github ID**: A unique identifier for a Github account.
+E.g. johnDoe
+* **GUI**: Graphical User Interface: A mode of interacting with a computer program that relies on visual elements such as windows, icons, buttons, and menus.
+* **Hard disk**: A component of a computer system responsible for long-term storage of data.
+* **JSON file**: A JSON (JavaScript Object Notation) file is a structured data file format used for storing and transmitting data between the hard disk and TA Toolkit.
+* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **MSS**: Main Success Scenario: The main flow of events in a use case.
+* **Note**: A String that can be associated to a person to provide additional details about them.
 * **OOP**: Object-Oriented Programming
-* **API**: Application Programming Interface
-* **GUI**: Graphical User Interface
-* **MSS**: Main Success Scenario: The main flow of events in a use case.
+* **Phone number**: A sequence of digits that is dialled on a telephone to contact a person.
+* **Present**: A attendance status to indicate that a student attended a class.
 * **TA**: Teaching Assistant
+* **Telegram handle**: A unique identifier for a Telegram account.
+E.g. @johnDoe

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**